ashishb/wp2hugo/README.md

   -color-log-output
-   enable colored log output, set false to structured JSON log (default true) -continue-on-media-download-error continue processing even if one more more media download fails -download-media download media files embedded in the WordPress content -font string
+   enable colored log output, set false to structured JSON log (default true) -continue-on-media-download-error continue processing even if one or more media downloads fail -download-media download media files embedded in the WordPress content -font string